-- Clinical psychologist
+- Clinical Psychology

-- Health psychologist
+- Mental Health Services

-- Occupational psychologist
+- Occupational Therapy

 Transferable skills career paths:

 Those wanting a career in psychology should investigate doing an industry placement – pre-entry work is valued highly.
 Your careers department at your university should be able to help you identify these.
 If your university course does not offer a placement year, you may want to consider doing part-time, summer or voluntary work.
-If you want to become a chartered psychologist, you will have to undertake postgraduate training and study; therefore, any experience you can get beforehand will help you get a head start.

 Careers in psychology can be extremely competitive, so experience in any kind of experience will give your application an advantage.
 It will also help you to develop the essential skills needed to succeed in the industry.
 Employers highly value work experience and will allow you to network and build a list of contacts who may become useful in the future.